PACO-CPU/minimal-mistakes/_docs/042-related-works.md

 ### Approximate hardware

 Several modifications were done to adder and multiplier units on the circuit level, showing substantial advantages in improving delay, area and energy consumption.
-A comparison between ifferent examples can be found [here](http://approximate.uni-paderborn.de/media/invitedTalks/JieHan-ACPaderborn2015.pdf).
+A comparison between different examples can be found [here](http://approximate.uni-paderborn.de/media/invitedTalks/JieHan-ACPaderborn2015.pdf).
 The mentioned examples lack , however, the possibility of scaling the error to different levels.
 The error introduced by the modified designs depends mainly on the value of the their inputs.
-Use of LUTs to approximate arithmetic functions, a concept directly related to our work, has been around for a long time.
-Examples can be found in [22] and [17].
+Use of lookup tables (LUT) to approximate arithmetic functions, a concept directly related to our work, has been around for a long time.
+An Example of using a lookup table (LUT) approach for function evaluation can be found [here](http://www.public.asu.edu/~chaitali/jourpapers/tanor-tc.pdf).
 Stochastic search algorithms, in particular evolutionary algorithms, have also shown to produce promising results in obtaining approximate circuits [14].
 These concepts nevertheless are not used so far to design fully working approximate processors.  [here](https://paco-cpu.github.io/paco-cpu/docs/similar-projects/) we give a short description about Approximate processors built based on the concepts of Clock gating, voltage scaling and neural networks.